Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 Conscious of the importance of raising awareness within its workforce, Kering has established multiple training activities covering multiple human rights-related topics.

-Kering is committed to protecting whistleblowers who raised an issue in good faith, and prohibits any form of reprisal in its Code of Ethics and associated policies and procedures.
+Kering is committed to protecting whistleblowers who raised an issue in good faith and prohibits any form of reprisal in its Code of Ethics and associated policies and procedures.

 As a major player in the luxury goods industry and aware of its social responsibility in respect of a wide range of suppliers, subcontractors, and raw material production chains, Kering engages in continuous and collaborative dialogue on human rights and modern slavery with key internal and external stakeholders in its supply chains and beyond.